dluo96/data-structures-and-algorithms/README.md

 > **Path compression** is an operation that reduces the time complexity of operations in the union-find DS.
 It gets each element of a group to point directly to the group's root node.
 This reduces the time complexity of the find operation and the union operation.

-## Hash Tables
-At a high level, a hash table is a key-value look-up.
-You associate a value with every key.
-This leads to very fast lookups.
-The keys and values can basically be any type of data structure.
-A string is often used but it could be a class object or pretty much anything provided you have a **hash function**.
-At a high level, we do want to store the objects in an array.
-How do we go from (say) a string to a particular index in the array?
-That's what the hash function does.
-The hash function maps a string to an integer, which is later mapped to an index of the array.
-So we map from the key to the integer, which is then mapped to an index.
-We have to do the second step because the integer output of the hash function might be much larger than the size (and thus number of indexes) of the array.

-### Collisions
-Note that two different keys (e.g. strings) could have the same hash code.
-This is because there are an infinitely many possible strings but only a finite number of hash codes.
-In addition, since we are remaping the hash code into an even smaller index, two keys with different hash codes can actually end up with the same index.
-This is called a **collision**.
-What do we do in this case?
-There are different ways to resolve collisions, one of which is called **chaining**: when there are collisions, store the associated values in a **linked list**.
-Thus, rather than having an array of values, we'll have an array of a linked list of values.
-Importantly, each linked list contains not just the values but also the original keys.

-### Runtime of a Hash Table
-The time complexity of operations in a hash table depend on what assumptions we make.
-Most of the time, we can assume we have a good hash table with a good hash funcion which distributes our values well.
-For this case, the time complexity of insert, find (lookup), and delete is O(1), i.e. constant time.
-In the worst case scenario, the time complexity for these operations is O(n).

 ## Trees
 > A **tree** is an **undirected graph** which satisfies any of the following definitions:
 > - An acyclic connected graph.